brevis-network/brevis-sdk-typescript/README.md

       // handle invalid data input...
       // this error means some of your input
       // data (receipt/storage/transaction) is not found or not supported
-      // e.g. you added a transaction of type other than 0 or 2, you added
+      // e.g. you added a transaction of type other than 0 or 2,
-      // a receipt of size more than 2048 bytes... break;
+      break;

     case ErrCode.ERROR_INVALID_CUSTOM_INPUT: